briancylui/falcon/README.md

 $ source bin/thisroot.sh
 ```

-Clone the repositories of Falcon and its data.
+Clone the repositories of Falcon and its data

 ```
 $ cd ..